MikkoVihtakari/ggOceanMaps/README.md

 install.packages("ggOceanMaps")
 ```

-The new 2.0 version of ggOceanMaps does not require the ggOceanMapsData
+The new \>2.0 versions of ggOceanMaps do not require the ggOceanMapsData
 package any longer.
 Detailed map data are downloaded when needed from
 the [ggOceanMapsLargeData](#data-path) repository.